SingaporeJS/talk.js/README.md

 ## 📹 Recorded talks

-Most of our talks at talk.js are recorded by volunteers from Engineers.SG.
-Watch recordings from our past [events](https://engineers.sg/organization/singaporejs).
+Most of our talks are recorded by volunteers from Engineers.SG.
+You can watch [videos from our past events](https://engineers.sg/organization/singaporejs) on their website.

 ## 🎙 How to propose a talk